indiehd/docs/domain-knowledge/DOMAIN-OBJECTS.md

 https://docs.microsoft.com/en-us/previous-versions/commerce-server/ee785199(v=cs.20)?redirectedfrom=MSDN

-To be clear, this is not a "Microsoft-specific" strategy; it is widely understood, and Microsoft's explanation is one of many (although, it is concise and among the better examples).
+This discounting strategy is not specific to Microsoft Commerce Server; it is a widely understood technique, but Microsoft's explanation is clear, concise, and includes detailed examples.

 ### Artist